ansilove/ansilove/README.md

 ## Columns

-`columns` is only relevant for .BIN files, and even for those files is optional.
-In most cases conversion will work fine if you don't set this flag, the default value is `160` then.
-So please pass `columns` only to `BIN` files and only if you exactly know what you're doing.
+`columns` is only relevant for .ANS, .BIN, and .TND files, and is optional.
+In most cases conversion will work fine if you don't set this flag, the default value is `160` for .BIN files and `80` otherwise.

 ## SAUCE records